sommerschield/ancient-text-restoration/README.md

 When using any of this project's source code, please cite:
 ```
 @inproceedings{assael2019restoring,
-  title={Restoring ancient text using deep learning: a case study on Greek epigraphy},
+  title={Restoring ancient text using deep learning: a case study on {Greek} epigraphy},
   author={Assael, Yannis and Sommerschield, Thea and Prag, Jonathan},
   booktitle={Empirical Methods in Natural Language Processing},
   year={2019}